 READ AN EXCERPT

 Craig glanced at his left forearm.
-The tattoo of a rose and thorns interwoven with music notes wrapped around the length from his wrist to his elbow.
+The tattoo of a rose and thorns interwoven with music notes wrapped around his skin from his wrist to his elbow.
 He held still as Ty traced a finger along the stem.
-The touch was like sparks of electricity.
-A live wire that only increased in strength when Ty’s chocolate gaze collided with Craig’s.
+The touch was like tiny sparks of electricity.
+A live wire that only increased in strength when Ty’s chocolate gaze met Craig’s once again.
+He licked dry lips.
 "I got it when I was eighteen.
 Creating music is beautiful, but it can be painful too."

-Light came into Ty’s eyes.
+Light came into Ty’s eyes and his fingers paused on Craig’s skin.
 "You said you were a musician.
 What do you play?"

 "Guitar, piano, and the drums."

 "So, what kind of musician are you?
 Are you in a band, or something else?"